carpentries/instructor-training/episodes/05-memory.md

 [7±2 items][wikipedia-7] for a few seconds before things started to drop out.
-This is [why phone numbers are typically 7 or 8 digits long][phone-nums]: back when phones had dials instead of keypads, that was the longest string of numbers most adults could remember accurately for as long as it took the dial to go around and around.
+This is [why phone numbers are typically 7 or 8 digits long][phone-nums]: back when phones had dials instead of keypads, that was the longest sequence of numbers most adults could remember accurately for as long as it took the dial to go around and around.

 More recent research suggests that working memory is actually even smaller than this.